 Michael Gowan/CNN Underscored

-You don’t have to spend a lot to get an impressive picture these days.
-Starting at just $400 for the 55-inch model, the Hisense U6K incorporates Mini-LED and quantum-dot technology to deliver eye-popping colors and rich contrast — something you’d pay well over a thousand dollars for just a couple of years ago.
+You don’t have to spend much to get an impressive picture these days.
+Starting at just under $500 for the 55-inch model, the Hisense U6K incorporates Mini-LED and quantum-dot technology to deliver eye-popping colors and rich contrast — something you’d pay well over a thousand dollars for a few years ago.

 Reds, greens and blues radiate from the screen, and you can see details in dark scenes that most lower-cost TVs can produce.
 It even has decent sound on its own, though a soundbar will improve your viewing experience.

-You have to give up something to get a gorgeous picture at this price, though.
+You do give something up to get a gorgeous picture at this price, though.
 In the case of the U6K, it comes at the expense of speed.
 The TV runs Google TV, a robust smart TV platform but one that taxes even higher-priced models.
 The result is a sluggish interface, but you can overcome that by adding an external streaming device, such as a Roku Streaming Stick.

 But for the money, it’s hard to fault what you see on the screen when watching the Hisense U6K.